How to set up Wi-Fi on macOS devices?

 To configure Wi-Fi networks remotely via policy,

-- Log in to your Hexnode MDM portal.
+- Log in to your Hexnode UEM portal.

 - Navigate to Policies > New Policy.
 Assign a suitable name and description (optional) for the policy.
 You can also choose to continue with an existing policy.

 - Go to macOS > Network > Wi-Fi.
 Click Configure.

 |Service Set Identifier||The name of a Wi-Fi network abbreviated as SSID.|

 |Auto join||The devices will automatically get connected to the network configured here when they come in the vicinity of the Wi-Fi network.
 Enabled by default.

 |Hidden Network||Enable this setting if your Wi-Fi network is hidden.
 A hidden network does not broadcast its SSID and hence, will not appear in the list of available wireless networks.|